Vale of Leven

 The area's name lends itself to Alexandria's local football club, Vale of Leven F.C.; the secondary school, Vale of Leven Academy; the Vale of Leven District General Hospital and other local organisations.

 Geography

 The Vale of Leven is the valley of the River Leven between Loch Lomond in the north and the River Clyde at Dumbarton in the south.
 To the east are the Kilpatrick Hills.
 The western hills form a minor off-shoot of the Scottish Highlands, comprising Ben Bouie, Mount Mallow and Carman muir.
 The valley was shaped by glacial action associated with the last glacial period in Britain, the Loch Lomond Readvance.
+While the valley itself is mostly sedimentary and metamorphic, the surrounding hills are composed of 340 million year old igneous rock from the carboniferous.
+Notably, Dumbarton Rock consists of the remnants of a volcanic plug formed during the same period.

 History

 Carman Hill is a large hillfort sitting west of Renton.
 Despite its impressive size, a lack of detailed archaeological investigations make the timing of its inhabitation and many other basic details uncertain, but its close geographical proximity to the major fortress of Alcluith at Dumbarton Rock (sited where the River Leven meets the River Clyde) suggests a relationship with this important iron age centre.
 After incorporation of Alcluith's successor state, Strathclyde, into the kingdom of Scotland, the Vale of Leven became the political centre of the Earldom of Lennox.
 By the 13th century nearby Dumbarton was centrally controlled by the crown as a royal burgh, however the Vale of Leven remained a relatively wild area.
 As an example, in 1230 when the Earl of Lennox granted valuable fishing rights on the River Leven to local monks, he had to promise them protection to enable them to work there.
 After the Wars of Independence, Robert the Bruce purchased land in Cardross and the Vale of Leven.
 He lived and ruled from there until his death in 1329.
 There is a small King Robert the Bruce Heritage Centre situated at the train station in Renton.

 The Vale of Leven was an area of small farms and relatively low population until industrialisation started with the establishment of a bleach-field at Dalquhurn, Renton in 1715.
 Both dyeing and bleaching industries were attracted to the area by the reliable and fast flowing waters of the River Leven.
 By the 1830's dye works had spread along the river from Renton to Balloch.
 Individual works included those at Dalquhurn, Cordale, Bonhill, Alexandria, Milton, Dalmonach, Dillichip, Ferryfield and Levenbank.
 People emigrated from the Highlands, from Ireland and from northern England to staff this industry, and the five villages of The Vale grew.
 In 1897 several of these works amalgamated as the United Turkey Red Company.
 The last dyeworks in the area was the British Silk Factory which closed in 1980.
 Current notable employers include Loch Lomond Distilleries, Chivas Brothers distillers, and Aggreko Generators.
 The tourism and hospitality industries are also important local employers.